 If anyone is in Christ, he is a new creation; the old has gone, the new has come!
 2 Corinthians 5:17 (NIV)

 Imagine an exhausted man with an empty canteen walking through the desert.
-You see him walk right by an oasis, where he could have all the water that he needs.
-He mutters to himself, “I must press on!” and off he goes without water.
+You see him, from a distance, making his way toward the oasis where you are.
+So you run out to him, knowing that all the water he needs is just ahead.
+You try to persuade him, but he tells you that he cannot stop, “I must press on in my journey,” and off he goes without water.

 Stop fretting about what you are not, and take in who you already are in Jesus Christ.
 In Christ you are a new creation.
 The old has gone.
 The new has come!
 Drink deeply of this water.
 It will help you overcome discouragement, and it will sustain you in the journey of the Christian life.